 The first thing you need to do is come up with the name you’d like to use for your server—keep it short and simple, and restrict it to one word without any punctuation.
 The whole idea is to make it easy to type.
 For this example, I’m assuming the server will be called mysites, which would let you type http://mysites into your browser’s URL bar.

 Once you’ve come up with a name for your server, you need to tell OS X to look for that name locally before it tries to find it on the Internet.
 To do this, we’ll make a simple change in the /etc/hosts file.
 My instructions assume you’ll be using a Terminal-based text editor, such as vi or nano, but programs wuch as BBEdit and

 TextMate that offer a command-line interface could also be used—really, any text editor that lets you edit with root account privileges would do the trick.

 Edit the hosts file in Terminal by typing sudo nano /etc/hosts, and then enter your password when prompted.
 The nano editor will open, displaying something like this:

 ### Host Database## localhost is used to configure the loopback interface# when the system is booting.
 Do not change this entry.##127.0.0.1 test.super127.0.0.1 localhost255.255.255.255 broadcasthost...

 Add a row just above the 255.255... line by pressing Return with the cursor at the start of that line, then use the arrow keys to move up, and add this entry:

-mysites with whatever name you’ve chosen for your server, and then save the file and quit the editor (press Control-X to exit, Y to save your changes, and then Return to accept the filename if you’re using nano).
+Replace mysites with whatever name you’ve chosen for your server, and then save the file and quit the editor (press Control-X to exit, Y to save your changes, and then Return to accept the filename if you’re using nano).

 Set up Apache

 Replace username with your user’s short username, and change mysites to the server name you used when editing the hosts file.
 Save the file and quit the editor.

 If you also need access to sites in the standard /Library -> WebServer -> Documents folder, you need to edit one additional file.
 First, move into the right directory with cd /etc/apache2/extra, and then edit the httpd-vhosts.conf file (again, using sudo).
 Add these lines at the end:

 Save the file, and you’ll be able to access those sites by typing http://localhost in the URL address bar, while using your named server will show pages in your user’s Sites folder.

 Try it out

 Those are the only required edits.
 To make your changes take effect, however, there are two things you need to do.
 First, as Leopard caches DNS queries, we need to clear the cache to make it read our hosts file again.
 In Terminal, enter this command then press Return: dscacheutil -flushcache.
 The other thing you need to do is restart the Apache web server.
 You can do this in the Sharing System Preferences panel by toggling the Web Sharing off and back on, or in Terminal, you can use this command: sudo apachectl graceful.

 Once Apache restarts, test your new named server by opening your favorite browser and typing your server name in the URL bar: http://mysites.
 If you haven’t replaced the default page in your user’s Sites folder yet, that’s what you should see when the page loads.
 Now, as you install various web packages into sub-folders, you can access them as http://mysites/wordpress or http://mysites/geeklog, etc. (If you prefer, you could even name your sub-folders as completely separate sites—just duplicate the above changes to the hosts and .conf files, but with your new server name and path directly to a sub-folder.)

 If you have other Macs in your home that you’d like to use to access your served pages, you can do that easily, too.
 Just edit the hosts file on the other Mac as above, but instead of using 127.0.0.1 as the server address, use the IP address of the Mac running the web server (which you can easily find in the Web Sharing System Preferences panel).
 Remember to clear the cache after editing the file, and you can then access the host Mac’s served pages using the defined server name.

 I hope the above is clear and easy to follow—I’ve tested it on two different Macs here, and it works as described.
 If you have any troubles getting it working, however, please post a question and I’ll do my best to answer it.
 Remember that this hint is for internally-hosted sites only, and it doesn’t do anything about providing access for users outside your local network.